Facebook Pixel

 Spousal IRA

-These accounts are the only type that lets spouses who don't earn any income make contributions to their own traditional or Roth IRA.
-The contribution amount is based on their working spouses' income, although the non-working spouse owns the account.
-The maximum contribution a non-working spouse can make is $6,000, or $7,000 if they are 50 or older.
-The other stipulation is that contributions for both spouses into their IRAs can't exceed the earned income of the working spouse.
+These accounts are the only type that lets spouses without income contribute to their own traditional or Roth IRA.
+Although the non-working spouse owns the account, the contribution amount is based on the working spouse's income.
+A non-working spouse's maximum contribution is $6,000, or $7,000 if they are 50 or older.
+The other stipulation is that contributions for both spouses into their IRAs can't exceed the working spouse's earned income.

 SIMPLE IRA

-Small companies with 100 or fewer employees can opt to offer their employees a SIMPLE IRA.
+Small companies with 100 or fewer employees can offer their employees a SIMPLE IRA.
 Savings Incentive Match Plan for Employees requires employers to contribute based on rules specified by the IRS.
-Employees can also make contributions to these accounts, up to $13,000 a year.
+Employees can contribute up to these accounts by up to $13,000 a year.
 For employees 50 and older, the amount goes up to $16,000.
 Contributions by employees will reduce their taxable income and grow tax-deferred.
 Once withdrawals occur on a SIMPLE IRA, income taxes will apply.
 Vesting starts immediately, so employees keep all employer contributions.

 Inherited IRA

-Also known as beneficiary IRAs, these accounts can be left to multiple people, a trust, estate, or to one individual after the death of the original owner.
+Also known as beneficiary IRAs, these accounts can be left to multiple people, a trust, an estate, or one individual after the original owner's death.
 The IRS rules will determine what you'll owe in taxes and if you will be required to take minimum distribution amounts.
-Generally, these determinations are based on your relationship to the deceased and the type of account (Roth or Traditional) that you've inherited.
+Generally, these determinations are based on your relationship to the deceased and the type of account (Roth or Traditional) you've inherited.
 Following the specific tax rules is essential to avoid paying a huge tax bill.

 If you are ready to open an IRA account, let our experts at NASB help you.
 Give us a call at 855-338-0915.